workingDog/Taxii2LibScala/README.md

 ### Installation and packaging

-To use the latest release add the following dependency to your build.sbt:
+To use the latest release (from Maven Central) add the following dependency to your *build.sbt*:

     libraryDependencies += "com.github.workingDog" %% "taxii2lib" % "0.2"